yorikvanhavre/BIM_Workbench/README.md

 The development reports I write monthly are available at https://github.com/yorikvanhavre/BIM_Workbench/wiki, if you want to be kept informed about the developments of this workbench, follow me on [Twitter](https://twitter.com/yorikvanhavre), [Facebook](https://www.facebook.com/yorikvanhavre), [Mastodon](https://mastodon.social/@yorik), [Patreon](https://www.patreon.com/yorikvanhavre), or follow my [blog](https://yorik.uncreated.net/guestblog.php).

+If you are interested in contributing to the development of this workbench, there is a dedicated [section](https://forum.freecadweb.org/viewforum.php?f=23) on the [FreeCAD forum](https://forum.freecadweb.org/), where everybody is welcome to give ideas, feedback, report problems, and other users can help you to learn about using FreeCAD or writing code.

-You can help the development of this workbench by sponsoring me on [Patreon](https://www.patreon.com/yorikvanhavre) or [LiberaPay](https://liberapay.com/yorik).
+You can also help the development of this workbench by sponsoring me on [Patreon](https://www.patreon.com/yorikvanhavre) or [LiberaPay](https://liberapay.com/yorik).
 All the development is fuly open-source, everything I produce is available to everybody, there is no content "for subscribers only", only an increasing portion of my working hours each month is paid by this sponsoring.